 AMOK stands for the Annual Melee of Kindness – it’s a global day of kindness!
 No matter who you are or where you are in the world, we are inviting you to spend one day in March performing kind deeds for people in your local area or community.
-This year’s AMOK will take place on Saturday 1 March 2014.
+This year’s AMOK took place on Saturday 1 March 2014.

 Put your thinking caps on.
 We’re encouraging people to go out into their local communities and perform kind acts for those in need.
 This can range from the simple such as cooking a meal for a family in need, through to the more extravagant such as putting on a play for the kids in your local hospital.
 The important thing is we want to try and spend the day having a positive and meaningful impact on people’s lives.

 Please note: Children under the age of 18 require the consent of a parent or legal guardian to participate in all Random Acts sponsored events and to volunteer with Random Acts.

 As well as AMOK we have Class Act which allows you to enter your act for consideration for an award if you are under 18 and part of a school group.
 Simply click the above link once your act is completed to find full details on how to submit your act.

 You can apply for funding for your act by filling in this form.
 Note that you will need to provide receipts/proof of purchase for any expenses you accrue.

 Please ensure you read and understand the terms and conditions of this event.
 In simple terms you need to make sure that what you’re going to do is legal, ethical and honest.
 In the fancy legal terms we’re required to use, that means: